kmschoep-usgs/MLR-WSC-File-Exporter/README.md

 docker build --build-arg artifact_version=0.1.0.dev0 --build-arg build_type=snapshots -t mlr_file_exporter -f Dockerfile-DOI .
 ```

-To run you will need to specify a bind mount on the host system where you want the exported files written (the src part of the bind).
+To run, you can specify a bind mount on the host system where you want the exported files written (the src part of the bind).
 Below is an example:
 ```bash
 docker run --publish 5000:7010 --mount type=bind,src=/Users/mbucknel/temp/mlr,dst=/export_results mlr_file_exporter